ayushyarrr/devops-nginx-docker/README.md

 🧪 One-command startup: docker compose up --build

 ✨ Bonus
 Health checks implemented via /hello and /ping endpoints

-Nginx logs all incoming requests in custom format
+Nginx logs all incoming requests in a custom format

 🧠 Notes
-Nginx runs inside a Docker container (not host)
+Nginx runs inside a Docker container (not on the host)

 Uses bridge networking only (no host networking)

 Tested on Docker Desktop (Linux containers)